 - Work with conductors and groundsmen via radio to communicate information concerning schedules, stops, delays, or oncoming trains.

 - Observe tracks to detect obstructions or inoperable railroad switches.

 - Operate the train according to all railroad rules and regulations.

 - Perform necessary minor repairs in order to keep the train running on time.

-What Are Popular Skills for Locomotive Engineers?
+What is the highest pay for Locomotive Engineers?

 Our data indicates that the highest pay for a Locomotive Engineer is $139k / year

 What is the lowest pay for Locomotive Engineers?